monsonite/NINO/README.md

 Registers are coded to reside in the first 16-bit words of memory, followed by a series of RST (restart) operations.

 So the instruction field looks something like a pair of hex nibbles:

 ADD A, R1
 0x05 0x01

+This would appear in the instruction field as $51

+The orthogonal nature of the instruction set allows any op-code to be used with any register, with one exception, opcode 0, which is reserved for options that do not reference the registers.

 The Accumulator A  is R0,  R1-R7 are general purpose, R8 to R15 might be used for specific purposes such as return stack pointer, Program counter etc.